iszczesniak/cpp/categories/index.md

 {% include_relative incomplete.cc %}
 ```

+# C++11 categories

+Prior to C++11, we took little interest in categories, but from C++11
+we have to because of the move semantics.
+C++11 extended the category
+terminology by:

+1. dividing the rvalue category into two new refined categories:

+   * **prvalue**,

+   * **xvalue**,

+2. introducing a new category of **glvalue** to collectively refer to
+   both the lvalue and the xvalue.

+An expression that is a prvalue or an xvalue is still an rvalue, but
+we differentiate between them so that:

+* we are better C++ programmers: we can better understand C++
+  technical documentation that commonly use these categories, and so
+  that we can implement more efficient code,

+* compilers have a fine-grained means of processing expressions: for a
+  C++11 compiler, processing an expression as an rvalue is no longer
+  enough; a compiler needs to know whether it's a prvalue or an
+  xvalue.

+A conversion from a prvalue to an xvalue creates a temporary object.

 # Conclusion

 An expression has a category.
 A value of some type (e.g., of class